-Kathleen Paulsen enters her fifth season at the helm of the women's soccer program after being named the program's third head coach in February of 2013.
+Kathleen Paulsen enters her sixth season at the helm of the women's soccer program after being named the program's third head coach in February of 2013.

 In 2015, John Brown made its third-consecutive appearance in the Sooner Athletic tournament title game.
 Despite falling to Science & Arts (Okla.) in penalty kicks, the Golden Eagles finished the season with a 13-6-2 mark and finished in second place in the SAC regular season table.

 In 2013, John Brown completed the campaign with the second-most victories in program history (14) and sported a 1-2-1 mark against NAIA top-25 competition.
 JBU's penalty-kick win over Oklahoma City in the SAC tournament finals ended a six-year winless drought against the Stars, and ensured the program's third-ever appearance in the NAIA National Championships.
 The Golden Eagles would eventually fall 2-0 at No. 4 Concordia (Calif.) in the Opening Round.
 John Brown finished the season with a No. 22 national ranking.